 “Told you.
 She gave her life to Jesus.”

 “That’s a good sign, bra.”

-“Between you, her, the J, and the Holy Spirit and you’ve got yourself a pretty good foundation for a ménage a—”
+“Between you, her, the J, and the Holy Spirit you could have a pretty good ménage à—”

 Rinzlo greets her.
 I do too.

 How can every moment be an act of courage?

 —“Driver, just by the shop, neh?
 I’ll show you.”

 “Ja!
 Come!”
 The driver ignores the hooting behind him.
 She gets in too.

 “Hallo,” Rinzlo says.
 Something in his tone has changed.
 “Dude,” he whispers in my ear, “this Dankie Botswana is just picking up baddies!”

 “Speak up, bro.
 I can’t hear you!”
 I say it nice and loudly but I’m sending out those ultra low frequency hums elephants use to communicate over long distances.
 Please, Rinzlo, please don’t say anything.
 Rinzlo swears at me.